Interdisciplinary Master's Degree Program in Oral Sciences

 How to Apply

-Timing Candidates may apply to MS in Oral Sciences after enrollment in one of the College's Advanced Specialty programs.
-Domestic candidates may apply no later than November 1st of the first year of their Advanced Specialty programs.
-International candidates must apply no later than July 15th of the summer prior.
-Candidates who apply after the deadline cannot expect to complete the MS concurrently with the completion of the Advanced Specialty program.
+Candidates may apply to the MS in Oral Sciences after acceptance in one of the College's Advanced Specialty programs or Domestic candidates may apply no later than May 15 for matriculation into the following Fall cohort.
+International candidates must apply no later than February 15th of the spring prior to fall matriculation.

 The following items must be uploaded by the individual applicant through UIC's application system: